xpepermint/promised-timeout/README.md

 > For limiting the time to resolve a promise.

-This is an open source [npm](http://npmjs.com) package from [Node.js](http://nodejs.org).
+This is a light weight open source package, written with [TypeScript](https://www.typescriptlang.org).
 The source code is available on [GitHub](https://github.com/xpepermint/promised-timeout) where you can also find our [issue tracker](https://github.com/xpepermint/promised-timeout/issues).

 ## Motivation